AppCivico/spottingbot/documentation/Network.md

 For each data collected, put it in a distribution array that contains an unique element of each different element collected.
-For example, if we have five times the hashtag “#eleçoes”, we put this data only once in the array
+For example, if we have five times the hashtag “#eleçoes”, we put this data only once in the array For mentions, do not count a mention if it belong to a reply

 List of subindex: